video-morph/video-morph-frontend/README.md

 ·         Transizing: changing the size to ensure compatibility and adaptability

-·         Transrating: changing the bitrates, to ensure adaptability whenever there are changes in bandwidth
+·         Transrating: changing the bitrates, to ensure adaptability whenever there are changes in bandwidth.

-Project Specification
+## Project Specification

 ·         Stack : JavaScript (Frontend and backend)